Fulton Center: Components

 The Fulton Center features a high-visibility Transit Center with entrances on Broadway between Fulton Street and John Street, and it connects the via the underground Dey Street Passageway running east–west under Dey Street.
 Ove Arup and Partners served as the prime consultant of the entire project.
 The Fulton Center cost US$1.4 billion, almost twice the original budget of $750 million.

 The major elements of the Fulton Center project included the renovations of the Fulton Street stations along the IRT Broadway–Seventh Avenue Line and the IRT Lexington Avenue Line.
 During the latter's renovation, new entrances were opened at the corner of Broadway and Maiden Lane for the northbound platform, and at Cortlandt Street and Broadway for the southbound platform.
 The mezzanine serving the Fulton Street station on the IND Eighth Avenue Line, which previously consisted of several ramps on either side of Nassau Street, was straightened.
 During these renovations, the entire complex was made ADA-accessible.
 Ten escalators and fifteen elevators were installed, as well as two ADA accessible public restrooms on the concourse and the street levels.

 A new station building, the Fulton Building, was constructed along the east side of Broadway between Fulton and John Streets.
 The new station required the demolition of the Girard Building and the former Childs Restaurant Building, and incorporates the landmark Corbin Building at the corner of Broadway and John Street.
 It was nearly canceled at one point, but was saved through funds from the American Recovery and Reinvestment Act of 2009.
 This portion of the project was part of a master lease to lease over 60,000 square feet of space.
+A structure with a fritted-glass facade separates the Fulton and Corbin Buildings.